renuo/hotsheet/CONTRIBUTING.md

 - `bin/check`: Run specs for **all** supported Rails versions
 - `bin/check rails_8_0`: Run specs for a **specific** Rails version defined in [Appraisals](Appraisals)

+### Appraisal
+- `bundle exec appraisal install`: Re-generate the respective gemfiles after one has been changed.